olson-sean-k/decorum/README.md

 floating-point values.

-Proxy types should work as a drop-in replacement for primitive types in most applications, with the most common exception being initialization (because it requires a conversion).
-Serialization is optionally supported via [serde](https://crates.io/crates/serde) (see the `serialize-serde` feature).
+Proxy types should work as a drop-in replacement for primitive types in most applications with the most common exception being initialization (because it requires a conversion).
+Serialization is optionally supported with [`serde`] and approximate comparisons are optionally supported with [`approx`] via the `serialize-serde` and `approx` features, respectively.

 ## Traits